Byron-Mo/Recess/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Recess is a web application inspired by Goodreads, providing recommendations to your next vacation.
+Recess is built using Ruby on Rails and React.js, allowing users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
+- [ ] Mark places they've been to or like to go on a map
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, edit, and delete reviews of destinations they've been to
-- [ ] Organize notes within Notebooks
+- [ ] Interactively select preferences for their next vacation
-- [ ] Tag notes with multiple tags and search notes by tag
-- [ ] Search through notes for blocks of text
+- [ ] Search and view locations and reviews (auto suggest as user types)
-- [ ] Apply complex styling to notes while editing
-- [ ] Set reminders on notes
+- [ ] Receive vacation recommendations

 ## Design Docs
 * [View Wireframes][view]